frothers/Frothers-FC/content/posts/2020/2020-season-game-11.md

 **Dick of the Day:**

 Jarrod, for finally dusting off the boots and doubling his minutes this season.
-This included a goal mouth miss worthy of Raheem with an excuse about the ball being at "knee height".
+This included a goalmouth miss worthy of Raheem with an excuse about the ball being at "knee height".

 ![](/images/20200816162458_img_5818.JPG)